crypto-org-chain/chain-docs/docs/modules/reward.md

 Due to fixed point calculations, there may be a few remainders from arithmetic operations after distribution.
 These remainder amounts should be left in the rewards pool for the next period.

-If there is zero participator for the period, the rewards pool should be left to the next period, rather than get burned.
+If there is zero participant for the period, the rewards pool should be left to the next period, rather than get burned.

 #### Total staking